Avalanche7CZ/Paradigm/README.md

 ## Support & Community

-Need help, found a bug, or have a cute little feature idea?
+Need help, found a bug, or have feature idea?

 Come say hi ♡